 This is a 360 hour course that runs over 2 years.

 School Based Trainees are required to undertake the 240 hour course and an additional 120 hour Specialisation Study.

 The 120 hour Specialisation course must be undertaken by SBAT students to possibly achieve the full Certificate II in Automotive Servicing Technology.
 The Specialisation is NOT available to non-SBAT students.

-Students will need to attend SCCVC TTC for 8 full day workshops across the three terms in addition to completing online (Canvas) components.
-For workshop dates, please see the SCCVC web page.
+Students will need to attend St Yon TTC for 8 full day workshops across the three terms in addition to completing online (Canvas) components.
+Check with LaSalle College Bankstown for workshop dates.

 This is a Board Developed Course, Category B. Students who complete the 240 hour course may sit for the optional HSC exam.
 Mandatory units of competency from the list below are examined.

 One Category B course (2 units) may be counted towards the calculation of the ATAR for university entrance.
 Students not wishing to achieve an ATAR need not sit the HSC examination.

 NSW Education Standards Authority (NESA) requires students to complete a minimum of 70 hours of work placement.
 Work placement is a mandatory component of the course and must be completed prior to the student’s last HSC exam.

 Days worked as part of a School Based Apprenticeship or Traineeship satisfy this NESA requirement.

 This course is competency based and the student’s performance is recognised against a prescribed industry standard.
 Assessment strategies may include: